gwenniger/multi-hare/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-This repository is for implementing Multidimensional Long Short Term Memory and neural networks for handwriting recogntion.
+This repository implements Multidimensional Long Short-Term Memory Recurrent Neural Networks for handwriting recogntion using PyTorch.

 Features include: